Voltage and Current Source

 Consider a RLC circuit in which resistor, inductor and capacitor are connected in parallel to each other.
 This parallel combination is supplied by voltage supply, VS. This parallel RLC circuit is exactly opposite to series RLC circuit.
-In series RLC circuit, the current flowing through all the three components i.e the resistor, inductor and capacitor remains the same, but in parallel circuit, the voltage across each element remains the same and the current gets divided in each component depending upon the impedance of each component.
+In series RLC circuit, the electric current flowing through all the three components i.e the resistor, inductor and capacitor remains the same, but in parallel circuit, the voltage across each element remains the same and the electric current gets divided in each component depending upon the impedance of each component.
 That is why parallel RLC circuit is said to have dual relationship with series RLC circuit.

-The total current, IS drawn from the supply is equal to the vector sum of the resistive, inductive and capacitive current, not the mathematic sum of the three individual branch currents, as the current flowing in resistor, inductor and capacitor are not in same phase with each other; so they cannot be added arithmetically.
-Apply Kirchhoff's current law, which states that the sum of electric currents entering a junction or node, is equal to the sum of current leaving that node we get,
+The total current, IS drawn from the supply is equal to the vector sum of the resistive, inductive and capacitive current, not the mathematic sum of the three individual branch currents, as the electric current flowing in resistor, inductor and capacitor are not in same phase with each other; so they cannot be added arithmetically.
+Apply Kirchhoff's electric current law, which states that the sum of electric currents entering a junction or node, is equal to the sum of electric current leaving that node we get,

 Phasor Diagram of Parallel RLC Circuit